 - The ENROUTE Transcarotid Neuroprotection System (ENROUTE Transcarotid NPS) is provided as a system in a single package.
 The product is sterile and non-pyrogenic in unopened and undamaged packaging. - The System is sterilized with ethylene oxide and is intended for single use only.
 Do not reuse or resterilize.
 Structural integrity and/or function may be impaired through reuse or cleaning.
-Do not use after the "Use By" date specified on the package. - Keep away from sunlight, keep dry. - The ENROUTE Transcarotid Neuroprotection System components can be disposed of according to institutional guidelines.
+Do not use after the "Use By" date specified on the package. - Keep away from sunlight, keep dry. - After the procedure, all components used, and packaging materials may be a potential biohazard.
+Handle and discard the ENROUTE Transcarotid Neuroprotection System in accordance with accepted medical practice, institutional guidelines, and with applicable laws and regulations.